 Total cash reserves, including cash, cash equivalents and marketable securities, as of June 30, 2004 were \$186.2 million, as compared to \$153.3 million as of June 30, 2003.
-The increase is primarily the result of net cash provided by operations of \$37.1 million, purchase of acquired in-process research and development of \$12.0 million and cash proceeds of \$7.8 million related to our sale of 880,075 shares of Nektar common stock and marketable securities.
-We invest our excess cash primarily in United States government-backed securities and investment-grade corporate debt securities.
+The increase is primarily the result of net cash provided by operations of \$37.1 million, purchase of acquired in process research and development of \$12.0 million and cash proceeds of \$7.8 million related to our sale of 880,075 shares of Nektar common stock and marketable securities.
+We invest our excess cash primarily in United States

-During the year ended June 30, 2004, net cash generated from operating activities was \$37.1 million, principally reflecting our net income of \$4.2 million, a gain on the sale of equity securities of \$14.1 million, depreciation and amortization of \$22.1 million, other non-cash charges of \$11.5 million, acquired in process research and development of \$12.0 million, write-down of the carrying value of Micromet of \$8.3 million, and a net increase in operating assets and liabilities of \$2.0 million.
-During the year ended June 30, 2003, net cash generated from operating activities was \$58.2 million, primarily reflecting our net income of \$45.7 million and the effect of non-cash amounts for the merger termination fee of \$34.6 million, the write-down of the carrying value of an investment of \$27.2 million, depreciation and amortization of \$13.3 million, deferred taxes of \$4.4 million, and an increase in our operating assets and liabilities of \$11.0 million.
+During the year ended June 30, 2004, net cash generated from operating activities was \$37.1 million, principally reflecting our net income of \$2.9 million, depreciation and amortization of \$22.1 million, other non-cash charges provided of \$10.2 million, acquired in process research and development of \$12.0 million, write-down of the carrying value of Micromet of \$8.3 million, and a net increase in operating assets and liabilities of \$2.0 million.
+During the year ended June 30, 2003, net cash generated from operating activities was \$58.2 million, primarily reflecting our net income of \$45.7 million and the effect of non-cash amounts for the merger termination fee of \$34.6 million, the write-down of the carrying value of an investment of \$27.2 million, depreciation and amortization of \$13.8 million, deferred taxes of \$4.4 million, and lower working capital of \$10.5 million.
 During the year ended June 30, 2002, net cash generated from operating activities was \$29.6 million, primarily reflecting our net income of \$45.8 million and the effect of non-cash amounts for the depreciation and amortization, deferred taxes of \$9.0 million, and increased working capital of \$7.2 million.

-Net cash used in investing activities totaled \$12.8 million for the year ended June 30, 2004 as compared to \$106.4 million and \$231.1 million for the years ended June 30, 2003 and 2002, respectively.
+Net cash used in by investing activities totaled \$12.8 million for the year ended June 30, 2004 as compared to \$106.4 million and \$231.1 million for the years ended June 30, 2003 and 2002, respectively.
 Cash provided by investing activities during the year ended June 30, 2004 consisted of net proceeds from marketable securities of \$5.6 million, which was offset by cash used in investing activities of \$6.4 million for purchases of property and equipment and \$12.0 million for acquired in process research and development.
-Cash used in investing activities during the year ended June 30, 2003 related to \$11.2 million for purchases of property and equipment, \$369.3 million for the acquisition of the North American ABELCET business, and \$12.2 million for the North American license of DEPOCYT.
+Cash used in investing activities during the year ended June 30, 2003 related to \$11.2 million for purchases of property and equipment, \$369.3\$ million for the acquisition of the North American ABELCET business, and \$12.2 million for the North American license of DEPOCYT.
 These items were partly offset by net proceeds from marketable securities totaling \$286.3 million for the year ended June 30, 2003.
 Cash used in investing activities for the year ended June 30, 2002 related to \$7.5 million for purchases of property and equipment, \$15.0million of product rights related to the reacquisition of ONCASPAR, and \$48.3 million of other investments.
 These items were offset by net purchases of marketable securities of \$160.3 million.